-Commenting Authority Comments Responses Botha's Lark may be present but not much is mentioned in report as to survey effort or whether any surveys for this species were specifically targeted during its breeding season.
-Blue Crane (confirmed) Grey Crowned Crane (not yet confirmed) Rudd's Lark (although low probability) Southern Bald Ibis (confirmed) Verreaux's Eagle (although low probability) Wattled Crane White-bellied Bustard (confirmed) White-winged Flufftail (low probability) Yellow-breasted Pipit (low probability) Habitat suitability modelling has been conducted to delineate wetland and grassland habitat based on key wetland and grassland species.
+Commenting Authority Comments Responses 2) Black Harrier (and confirmed during avifaunal field work) The habitat delineated and avoided as part of the modelling is thus considered an adequate substitute for nocturnal surveys, specifically for this species.
+Three (3) Black Harrier flights (of short duration <5min) were recorded on site during June (non-breeding season), Botha's Lark may be present but not much is mentioned in report as to survey effort or whether any surveys for this species were specifically targeted during its breeding season.
+Blue Crane (confirmed) Grey Crowned Crane (not yet confirmed) Rudd's Lark (although low probability) Southern Bald Ibis (confirmed) Secretary Bird (confirmed) Verreaux's Eagle (although low probability) Wattled Crane White-bellied Bustard (confirmed) White-winged Flufftail (low probability) Yellow-breasted Pipit (low probability) confirming a low risk for the species.
+Habitat suitability modelling has been conducted to delineate wetland and grassland habitat based on key wetland and grassland species.
 The wetland layer is based on suitable aquatic and adjacent habitat as informed by the following Species of Conservation Concern (SCC) namely African Grass Owl, Blue Crane, and Grey Crowned Crane.
 Wattled Crane and other sensitive wetland species with a Critically Endangered status are similarly addressed in this wetland layer.
-Similarly, grassland species such as Botha's Lark, Rudd's Lark, and Yellowbreasted Pipit has been included in the habitat suitability modelling and will be presented in EIA report.
+Similarly, grassland species such as Botha's Lark, Rudd's Lark, and Yellow-breasted Pipit has been included in the habitat suitability modelling and has been presented in EIA report Section 5.7).
 White-bellied and Denham's Bustard habitats are included in the high-quality grassland habitats, as delineated by the biodiversity specialists.
-Habitat suitability and flight risk models for the following species has been developed to inform turbine exclusion zones and mitigation zones for Secretarybird and Southern Bald Ibis.
-There is little to no suitable habitat on site for Verreaux's Eagle and they

-Commenting Authority Comments Responses have not been recorded on surveys to date.
+Commenting Authority Comments Responses Habitat suitability and flight risk models for the following species has been developed to inform turbine exclusion zones and mitigation zones for Secretarybird and Southern Bald Ibis.
+There is little to no suitable habitat on site for Verreaux's Eagle and they have not been recorded on surveys to date.
 For the avifaunal assessment, it is not clear how the specialist could go from "very high", "high", and "medium" sensitivity to an overall impact score of "moderate" pre-mitigation and "low" post mitigation.
 The report concludes that the proposed wind farm will have a medium impact on avifauna.
 I struggle to understand the reasoning given the high sensitivity The EAP provided the bird specialists with impact rating methodologies to include in the scoping study.
 These methodologies are aligned with the Species Environmental Assessments Guidelines for interpreting sites of Ecological importance SEI.
 The Impact Assessment Methodology is included in the Avifaunal Specialist Report Scoping (Appendix D).
-In our opinion, these methods can be insufficient as the formulas often result in an impact being rated lower than what it should be.
-During the EIA phase, the ratings will be interrogated and revised again.
+However, the impact ratings have - Recommendational been well thought through and is deemed appropriate.
 Recommendations: Revise the avifaunal sensitivity map to incorporate all identified SCCs and utilize Birdlife species distribution models.
 Field observations and the species distribution models could have been incorporated into the avifaunal sensitivity map.
 It is of concern that only a few of the sensitive and threatened bird species recorded were included in the avifaunal sensitivities map.
+The habitat analysis has been conducted and incorporated into the revised risk maps for particular species See Section 5.7.

+Commenting Authority Comments Responses

+The flight-risk models that have

-During the EIA phase, the additional habitat analysis that has been conducted, will be incorporated be presented along with revised risk maps for particular species that will be presented in the EIA report.
-Increase buffer zones for endangered bird nesting sites to reflect their wider flight ranges relative to the height of the turbines.
-The flight-risk models that have subsequently been developed address flight-risk envelopes in a more informed manner.
+Increase buffer zones for endangered bird nesting sites to reflect subsequently been developed address

+their wider flight ranges relative to the height of the turbines. flight-risk envelopes in a more

+informed manner.